xbeat/Machine-Learning/README.md

 Understanding List References in Python

 List references in Python represent a fundamental concept where multiple variable names can point to the same underlying list object in memory, following Python's object-oriented nature where variables act as references rather than independent containers.

+## Exploring Python's String Manipulation Methods

+String Basics and Formatting

+String manipulation forms the foundation of text processing in Python.
+The language provides robust built-in methods for handling strings, from basic concatenation to advanced formatting techniques using f-strings and the format() method, enabling precise control over text representation.

 ## Sigmoid Activation Function in Python